omar-addam/Simple-Clustering-Simulations/README.md

 * **AbstractAlgorithm** is an abstract class that defines the flow of all the implemented algorithms.
   * Properties
-    * Items: list of all items that are to be clustered.
+    * **Items**: list of all items that are to be clustered.
-    * Iterations: list of all computed iterations.
+    * **Iterations**: list of all computed iterations.
 Gets populated upon calling the *Compute* method.
   * Methods
-    * Compute
+    * **Compute**: a public method that uses the two other methods to generate the iterations.
-    * InitializeClusters
+    * **InitializeClusters**: an abstract method that gets implemented by the different clustering algorithms.
+This method is used to initialize the first set of clusters used.
-    * ComputeNextIteration
+    * **ComputeNextIteration**: an abstract method that gets implemented by the different clustering algorithms.
+Tries to compute the next iteration.
+If there are no changes to the clusters, the method will return null, identifying the end.

 * **Iteration**
 * **Cluster**